Excerpt

 Hamid looked towards the colossal marble palace, eerie in the dusky glow.
 In the obscurity, he could not make out the familiar European-style details on the facade, only the gilded main gate and, beyond it, the narrow south side of the ghostly looking palace.
 It was strange to see it from this angle, from the outside, compressed between the tall hills and the sea.

 ‘I’ll be waiting for you.
-Same place you left me,’ Hamid said with a nod to the palace.
-He didn’t mean to sound bitter, it was just how he felt.
+Same place you left me,’ he said with a nod to the palace.
+He didn’t mean to sound bitter, but it was how he felt.

 Jurad looked to the moon.
 ‘When we meet again, I’ll teach you how to fish.’

 How to fish?
-Hamid tried to imagine it, but only felt inadequate.
+He tried to imagine it, but only felt inadequate.
 ‘You promise?’ he asked.

 ‘Promises bring bad luck.’

 ‘Silly superstitious eunuch.’
 He swatted Jurad’s head, and Jurad ducked.
-They laughed like they used to.
-His heart swelled with emotion, things he wanted to tell Jurad, but didn’t know how.
+They laughed like they used to, and his heart swelled with all he wanted to tell Jurad, but didn’t know how.
 Words he should have said years ago now felt insincere and melodramatic.
-When you cut off a leg or an arm, you bleed to death – that’s how he felt, as if the blood was seeping out of him.
+When you cut off a leg or an arm, you bleed to death, that’s how he felt, as if the blood was seeping out of him.

-He turned away from his friend.
-Tonight, he was not an heir to the Ottoman throne locked up in a gilded cage, he was a man like any other, free to roam the world, free from guilt and fear and regret.
-He would let nothing spoil this moment.
+He turned away.
+Tonight, he was not an heir to the Ottoman throne locked up in a gilded cage, he was a man like any other, free to roam the world, free from guilt and fear and regret, and he would let nothing spoil this moment.

 ‘Your Highness, no!
 Forgive me, we agreed to stay here.
-Stamboul is too far.
+It’s too far.
 You must be back before morning prayers.
 If something happens to you––’

 ‘We agreed on one night.
-This opportunity to walk the streets of my city may never come again.’
+This opportunity may never come again, you’ll be gone and I’ll be stuck here forever.’
 He turned his back on the palace and started down the hill.
-‘And don’t ever call me “Your Highness” again.’
+‘And don’t call me “Your Highness” again.’

-Excerpted from Before He Was Red.
+Excerpted from Chapter I of Before He Was Red.
 Copyright © by Christina Ståhle.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.